 Hooking your audience in the first few seconds itself is crucial.
 Considering that the human attention span has now reduced to 8 seconds, you have to give them a reason to continue watching and not skip your video.
 The right amount of entertainment and information has to be combined.

 The fact that Facebook is going to become a video giant is growing more and more evident over time.
 With live streaming and advertising booming, it might as well be considered a no-brainer to invest in Facebook video marketing.
-Leveraging the features of the platform for the right purposes is most crucial for a brand.
+It is a surefire way to improve your social media strategy.